How to Behave Around Mola Mola

-Get the most from diving in Bali with Mola Mola
+Get the most out of diving in Bali with Mola Mola

 That is, if the divers follow a few simple recommended rules.
 Read on if you want to make the most of scuba diving with Mola Mola on Bali dive sites.
 We live in an era where the previous generations have made their mark in the destruction of animals’ natural habitats and in driving many species to the verge of extinction.
 Unfortunately it seems that our generation is still not fully aware of this scary fact.
 While protecting nature should be in everyone’s interest, scuba divers are one of the groups that are probably involved the most directly, and often get the closest to making interactions with wildlife in the oceans.
 It is every diver’s duty to behave responsibly during diving in Bali.
 There are at least two reasons for that.
 The first one is the diver’s own safety and the second, not less important though, is the safety of underwater residents.

 When scuba diving, we enter the sunfish realms to watch them from up close, but our uneducated or even arrogant behavior might interrupt their natural habits, disturb and even stress the critters and eventually drive them away.
 Therefore it is important to keep a proper conduct while diving with Mola Mola.
 The following suggestions are the least we can do in order to minimize our interference with the precious wildlife. .

 1. Dive in small groups

 Ocean Sunfish are not particularly fond of air bubbles coming out of the dive regulators or too much fuss in general, which makes the attempt to encounter the fish even more challenging.
 Scuba diving in small groups (no more than 4 people at a time) is less frightening to them.
 Like with any other wild creature, you cannot expect to see them every time you dive, even during August to October when Mola Mola usually make their appearance.
 If you do see them, minimize your interaction to about 5 minutes, when other diving groups are present.